How to Relieve Stress in Dogs

 Many YouTube channels also make albums and playlists, with ambient background noise, such as nature sounds, soft rain, and people talking quietly.

-This can add an extra security level for your furry friend, making it feel like someone is home.
+This can add an extra security level for your furry friend, making it feel like someone is home and help the dog release tension.

 4. Try Hemp Oil or CBD Oil

 Although it was always marketed to humans as a natural form of pain relief, with few side effects.

-Companies have begun making all-natural treats infused with Hemp oil to help calm stress in dogs.
+Companies have begun making all-natural treats infused with CBD Hemp oil to help calm stress in dogs.

 Besides calming your pet mentally and emotionally, Hemp is an anti-inflammatory, beneficial for old dogs with arthritic issues.